 We set of from Antigua on a local bus to the town of Parramos.
 Any bus heading to the town of Chimaltenango will drop you off there.
 We walked across the plaza then take another bus to the start the trail near La Solidad.
 Any gringos in this part of the world are going to climb Acatenango volcano so the drivers will know exactly where to take you.

-Camping and permits
+Camping and permits for Acantenango

 There are a couple of campsite on Acantenango.
 Make sure you follow the green trail and camp with a view of Fuego.
 The campsites on the red trail do not have a view.
 This is really important.
 In fact, if you are taking a guided tour ask which trail they take and where they camp, only a couple of guided companies take the green trail.
 Companies like Ox and GT.
 I met and spoke with their guides so if you are not confident to go alone use one of these tour companies.
 They seemed very professional.